juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 ---
-title: "Optimizing Redux in React applications"
+title: "Redux isn't slow, you're just doing it wrong - An optimization guide"
-date: 2017-07-5T21:30:00.000Z
+date: 2017-07-05T21:30:00.000Z
-description: It's not very obvious how to optimize react applications that use redux.
+description: It's not very obvious how to optimize react applications that use Redux.
 But it's actually fairly straightforward.
 Here's a short guide, along with a few examples.
 ---

-When optimizing applications that use redux with react, I often hear people saying that redux is slow.
+When optimizing applications that use Redux with react, I often hear people saying that Redux is slow.
 In 99% of cases, the cause for bad performance (this goes for any other framework) is linked to unnecessary rendering, since DOM updates are expensive!
-In this article, you'll learn how to avoid unnecessary rendering when using redux bindings for react.
+In this article, you'll learn how to avoid unnecessary rendering when using Redux bindings for react.

-Typically, to update react components whenever your redux store updates, we use the [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) higher order component from the [official react bindings for redux](https://github.com/reactjs/react-redux).
-This is a function that wraps your component in another component, which subscribes to changes in the redux store and renders itself and consequently it's decendents whenever an update occurs.
+Typically, to update react components whenever your Redux store updates, we use the [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) higher order component from the [official react bindings for Redux](https://github.com/reactjs/react-redux).
+This is a function that wraps your component in another component, which subscribes to changes in the Redux store and renders itself and consequently it's descendants whenever an update occurs.

-## A quick dive into react-redux, the official react bindings for redux
+## A quick dive into react-redux, the official react bindings for Redux
 The `connect` higher order component is actually already optimized.
 To understand how to best use it it's best to understand how it works!

 Redux, as well as react-redux are actually quite small libraries so the source code isn't impenetrable.
 I encourage people to read through the source code, or at least bits of it.
 If you want to go a step further, write your own implementation, it'll give you thorough insight into why a library is designed the way it is.